lweld/ClassAssignments/README.md

 # ClassAssignments
 Here's some basic Python programs I wrote for a CS class.
 Enjoy!

+The **Crown Anchor Game** is by far the most sophisticated out of all those posted.
+It simulates the betting game, Crown & Anchors.

 The Adventure Game uses decision trees to route the user through the streets of Tokyo.
 For example, enter 'R' to run, 'F' to fight -- it's the classic old game.